hanishkvc/prgs-sdr-kspecanal/README.rst

         Green curve - the average of siglvls seen till then and

-        Blue curve - relates to siglvl data processed according to user selected scanRangeCumuMode, which by default is Avg.
+        Blue curve - relates to siglvl data of the current scan.
+        If scanRangeNonOverlap is less than 1.0, then for freqs which are scanned more than once in a overlapped manner, as part of a single full range scan, the value of the last sub scan, is what is retained wrt cur dataset.

 Normal